MANAGEMENT TRAINING LESSON:

 Negotiating is the ability to influence people and the art of letting someone else have your way!
 At the end of a successful negotiation, both sides of an issue feel that they got what they wanted, or are at least better off than when they went in.
 So it’s not about one side winning or losing, it’s about finding a way for both sides to win.

 How good a negotiator are you?
 See if negotiation is one of your business communication strengths.
+Conflict Resolution

 Conflict resolution is basically about personal courage.
 It may be easier to be an ostrich, but unresolved conflict tends to escalate and never disappears but rather simmers just below the surface and, at the worst possible times, may surface as an inappropriate outburst of anger.
 Today’s workplace is trending toward the importance of teamwork in which people with different opinions must work together.
 Your goal as a manager can’t be to eliminate conflict – it will always be there – but rather to manage it constructively.
 Your most successful strategy may just be to encourage meaningful conflict rather than conflict avoidance.